Sustainable Cooks

 How to Freeze Asparagus

-A freezer stash of frozen produce opens the door to amazing and speedy meals.
+Learning how to freeze asparagus is a great way to preserve this short season vegetable.
+A freezer stash of frozen asparagus opens the door to amazing and speedy meals.

 Ingredients